 It's Pi Day, and vegan meringue broke the internet.
-Therefore, I bring you pie and meringue.
+Therefore, I bring you vegan lemon meringue pie!

 I heard about the infamous chickpea-based meringue over the past few weeks on Facebook and blogs (like révolution végétale) and filed away the idea for future experiments.
 Pi Day seemed like the perfect time to try making vegan Lemon Meringue Pie.

 Egg white based meringue wasn't something I ate regularly before quitting animal products.
-Actually, I couldn't even tell you if I ate meringue in my pre-vegan days.
-Therefore my experience with meringue: a) never happened, or b) was totally forgettable.
+Rather, I couldn't even tell you if I ate meringue in my pre-vegan days.
+Therefore, my experience with meringue: a) never happened, or b) was totally forgettable.
 But you know, I like trying out techniques that were deemed impossible just a few years ago.
-Using leftover chickpea juice is resourceful, and incredibly creative.
+And in addition, using leftover chickpea juice is resourceful, and incredibly creative.
 And everyone is doing it!

 The pie crust is adapted from Cheers to Vegan Sweets.
 I think pie crust can be a little bland, but the coconut oil in this recipe makes it flaky and adds a sweet flavor.
 I didn't have vodka, so I replaced it with tequila.
-This pie is pretty non-traditional already, right?
+Also, this pie is pretty non-traditional already, right?
 The lemon filling is adapted from a couple of recipes floating around the internet: Mister Nice Guy and Bite-Sized Thoughts.
-This pie had so many variables, so this is no time to mess around with recipe writing when these recipes are solid.

 I doubled the meringue recipe because I wanted to try making meringue cookies as well, but that was absolutely not necessary.
 A tiny amount of liquid whips up into giant fluffy pillows.
 The recipe below makes half of what I made, and will still give you enough meringue for the pie and a tray or two of cookies.